merlyescalona/ucsc-eeb-intro2comptools/week_02/README.md

 for file in *.fas; do echo $file; grep -c '>' $file; done
 ```

 One of the beauties of coding is that there can be several solutions to the same problem.
 Loops are really powerful and can be used to analyze/process many files with a single line of code.

 > Change your flag to green if you are good to continue ![](img/green.jpeg)

-### Scrips
+### Scripts

 > Open terminal and add the yellow flag to the right corner of your laptop ![](img/yellow.jpeg)

 Simple commands and loops can be saved in a text file so they can executed later again.
 This is especially useful in science because your analyses can be easily replicated when you save your scripts.
 We can easily save the cool loop we just invented:

 ```
 nano fasta_seq_counter.sh